Glassmade/Glassmade/README.md

 - 👋 Hi, I’m @DKoulialis
 - 👀 I’m interested in anything about coding!
-- 🌱 I’m currently returned to being a developer working in a Java/React Stack!
+- 🌱 I’m currently working in Medicine technologies with CorEvitas.
-- Under the compilation of these repos you'll find personal projects and other experimental learning pockets!
+- Under the compilation of these repositories you'll find personal projects and other experimental learning pockets!
-- Most of my repositories are private, just send me a message if anyhting interests you! :D
+- Most of my repositories are private, but if you know anything of what I am doing send me a direct message to provide you with access.
-- 💞️ After learning a few new tricks as a Performance Engineer, I am back into developing and buzzin about it~
+- 💞️ This is my 5th year as an IT professional and I keep loving it! :D
-- 📫 How to reach me you can comment on my code for starters! :D
+- 📫 If you do not know how to reach me, just leave a comment in one of my code lines.
+I'll appreciate your thoughts regardless! :)

 <!---
 This is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.